SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 "I'm not the one you should be apologizing to."

-Rainbow acknowledges my existent.
+Rainbow acknowledges my existence.
 "Pinkie, I'm sorry I've been a bad friend."

 *Apology accepted.*